xhyrom/discord-datamining/data/articles/normal/articles/15145601963031/content.md

 <h1 id="docs-internal-guid-43a62b5f-7fff-aa4f-d9e8-24cdd405e5c4">What is Remix?</h1>
 <p>While chatting with your friends on Discord, you are bound to run into various images worthy of memeifying!
 With the <strong>Remix</strong> feature on Discord, you can now quickly and easily edit an existing image with your choice of text, drawings, emoji, and stickers. </p>
-<h3 id="h_01HCNPEMWRW8MT2HMJQV7NQ74P"><span style="color: #434343;" data-darkreader-inline-color="">Note: Remix is currently in Beta and launching first in early access for Nitro members across iOS and Android.
-The Remix Beta is only available in the following languages: EN, IT, FR, DE, PT and ES.
-Stay tuned as we plan to expand into more languages soon!</span></h3>
+<h3 id="docs-internal-guid-522612ab-7fff-fe5e-7611-b6dddacba8c0"><span style="color: #434343;" data-darkreader-inline-color="">Note: Remix is currently available to Discord Nitro subscribers on iOS and Android only.</span></h3>
 <p><span class="wysiwyg-font-size-large"><strong>What this article covers: </strong></span></p>
 <ul>
     <li><a href="#docs-internal-guid-43a62b5f-7fff-aa4f-d9e8-24cdd405e5c4" target="_self">What is Remix?</a></li>